ducalex/php-restic-rest-server/README.md

 # Usage

-Change `DATA_DIR` in the script to the absolute path of where you want the repositories to live.
+Change `DataDir` in the config file to the absolute path of where you want the repositories to live.
-It might be a good idea to put `DATA_DIR` outside of the web root but it's not obligatory.
+It might be a good idea to put `DataDir` outside of the web root but it's not obligatory.

 NGINX:
 ````